datacite/blog/source/posts/the-release-of-metadata-schema-4-4.html.md

 Version 4.4 of the schema includes the following changes:

-* Addition of the new subproperty “classificationCode” in the Subject property.
+* Addition of the new subproperty “_classificationCode_” in the Subject property.
-* Addition of new values to the resourceTypseGeneral property:
+* Addition of new values to the _resourceTypseGeneral_ property:

 ○  Book